gwdg/rOCCI-server/README.md

 You have to start/restart Nginx before you can use rOCCI-server!

 #### Apache

+**Note:** There is no need to run this command with `rvmsudo`, Apache2 module will be compiled locally and the script will provide you with additional LoadModule lines that you have to manually add to Apache's configuration files.

 Let passenger guide you through installing and configuring Apache2